How To Prevent Mould In The Bathroom Once & For AllDecember 20, 2018

 Concrete cancer occurs when water makes contact with the structural steel reinforcement bars and causes rust.
 The steel bars then forcibly expand and deform, breaking apart the concrete that surrounds them.
 The concrete ‘spalls’, i.e. breaks apart and falls away in chunks.

 Buildings are often required to ‘encase’ the steel rebar with specific types and depths of concrete.
 This serves to shield the steel from the elements, which may include varying levels of rain and/or salt (if near the ocean).
 However, concrete, no matter how thick or what type, remains a porous substrate.
 Water likely will eventually soak through to the steel within, and concrete cancer will then occur in time.
 However, there is a way to prevent or treat it before significant damage is done.

-How to Repair & Prevent Concrete Cancer?
+How to Repair and Prevent Concrete Cancer

 Concrete cancer, and other similar problems like efflorescence, can be treated or prevented.
 Chemical water repellency can be added to the concrete surface itself by means of applying Resistain, a concrete waterproofing sealer.

-Resistain is an advanced liquid waterproofing coating that is applied to concrete surfaces using a brush, roller or spray.
+Resistain is an advanced liquid waterproofing sealer that is applied to concrete surfaces using a brush, roller or spray.
 It soaks into the concrete to a depth of 10mm, binds with the structure of the concrete in a molecular level and forms a water-repellent barrier.
 Once Resistain is applied, the concrete floor itself will repel water and salt.
 This protects the surface from all forms of water damage, including concrete cancer, efflorescence, mould, algae, discolouration and weather-based erosion.

 Resistain will also be applied as stain resistant floor sealer that reduce staining by various causes, and will also provide oil repellent coating.

-How to Treat a Surface Using Resistain?
+How to Treat a Surface Using Resistain

 A thorough guide to waterproofing concrete and other surfaces is available here.